[Updated: February 21, 2025]

 Apply Perceptron Learning Algorithm onto Iris Data Set

-Normally, the first step to apply machine learning algorithm to a data set is to transform the data set to something or format that the machine learning algorithm can recognize.
+Normally, the first step in applying a machine learning algorithm to a data set is transforming it into something or a format the algorithm can recognize.
 This process may involve normalization, dimension reduction, and feature engineering.
 For example, most machine learning algorithms only accept numerical data.
-Therefore, a data set needs to transfer to a numerical format.
+Therefore, a data set needs to be transferred to a numerical format.

 $ X = \left\{ x_0, x_1, x_2, x_3, x_4 \right\} = \left\{ 1, sepal-length, sepal-width, petal-legnth, petal-width \right\}$